brandur/sorg/content/drafts/api-paradigms.md

 ## REST is Okay (#rest)

-Fielding's original ideas around REST are elegant and now quite widespread, but it's worth considering that the paradigm's actual advantages for developers are fairly unremarkable.
+Roy Fielding's original ideas around REST are elegant and now quite widespread, but it's worth considering that the paradigm's actual advantages in APIs for developers are fairly unremarkable.
 Practically speaking, REST's strongest points are its widespread interoperability (every language has an HTTP client) and its **conventions** [1].
 URLs are usually resources.
 Resources often have standard CRUD operations that are mapped to HTTP verbs like `PATCH` and `DELETE`.
 Status codes usually convey information.
 Commonly needed API mechanics like authentication and content encoding are sometimes integrated into standard HTTP headers like `Authorization` and `Content-Encoding`.
-This is all very
-good: convention allows a developer to learn something once and then re-use that information to figure out how other things will probably work.
+This is all very good; convention allows a developer to learn something once and then re-use that information to figure out how other things will probably work.

 <figure>
   <table class="overflowing">